BasilPanda/RoR2BaddiesWithItems/README.md

 - Refactored the entire mod (Made by Anreol, if you have any issues, contact him!)
 	- Performance should've been increased as it is no longer querying some values over and over again.
 	- Blacklists now get applied to a different list at bootup, so it will no longer waste item rolls on something that it will later remove.
+		- If you accidently blacklist something like BoostHP or Ghost, it should not be removed from elite enemies.
+This applies to any other item added by things other than this mod.
+		- Item generation now has a cap on failed generated attempts as a failsafe to don't freeze the game in case the user has a very restrictive config.
+		- Enemies should now roll the items that the user wants.
 		- No more Heretics!

 	- Hardcoded lists are gone.
 		- They are now the default values of the blacklists in the config file.

 	- Config file has been redone, you'll have to delete your old one.
 	- Config file no longer accepts item indexes or equipment indexes as a valid entry in blacklists.
 	- Added a config for elite equipment to get banned from generating by default, no need for the user to add them themselves.
+	- Added a config to automatically blacklist items like scraps and Halcyon Seed.
+	- Added a config for AI Blacklisted items to get banned from generating by default.
+		- Disable at your own conditions!
+The default item blacklist no longer includes AI blacklisted items.

 	- Added configs for item tier generations, check them out!
 		- Enemies should now be able to generate Boss Tier items.

-	- Enemies no longer multiply their Gestures if generating items at random, and they *should* always have one single Gesture at all times.
+	- Enemies longer multiply their Gestures if generating items at random, and they *should* always have one single Gesture at all times if they generated a equipment.
 	- Enemies only generate equipment if they dont have one already.
+	- If copying the equipment from a player, it will no longer get a fuel array in case the equipment was blacklisted.
 	- Added a ton of debug commands
 		- ewi_reloadconfig | Reloads the config file, along with everything else, server only.
 		- ewi_dumpItemBlackList | Dumps the currently loaded item blacklist to console.